[0103] The New Toy

 Update: Bubble wrap!

-• Sandra: I knew you’d like it.
-But leave some pieces for me for… uhh… research and development!
+- Sandra: I knew you’d like it.
+But leave me some pieces for… uhh… research and development!

 Bubble Wrap!